Solution to the split and multiply puzzle from FiveThirtyEight

 General solution

-Problem can be separated into two parts.
-First we want to decide into how many pieces do we want to split the line and second what should be the length of the line segments.
-Let’s focus on the second part of the problems first.
+The problem can be split into two parts.
+First, we want to decide into how many pieces do we want to split the line, and second, what should be the length of each line segment.
+Let’s focus on the second part of the problem first.

 Optimal sizes of the segments